Kamala Harris Claims Biden’s Inner Circle Helped Drive Media Attacks Against Her

 Excerpts from the book, "107 Days," were published Wednesday, Sept.
 10 in The Atlantic.

-In them, Harris describes how conservative media fixated on her style and personal life while the White House, she says, too often stood aside, or worse.
+In them, Harris describes how conservative media fixated on her style and personal life while the White House, she says, too often stood aside.
+Worse, she alleges that aides to former President Joe Biden helped fuel negative media attacks against her.

 She writes: “When Fox News attacked me on everything from my laugh, to my tone of voice, to whom I’d dated in my 20s, or claimed I was a ‘DEI hire,’ the White House rarely pushed back with my actual résumé: two terms elected DA, top cop in the second-largest department of justice in the United States, senator representing one in eight Americans.